-Stories stand out to us when we come across compelling, thought-provoking lines.
+Stories stand out to us when we read thought-provoking lines.
 This week in grade 11 English, we learned about the craft of writing with numerous short stories by looking at how dialogue, action, and more all influence how the story makes us feel as readers.
-To end the unit, we used what we learned to share our own …
+To end the unit, we used what we learned to share our own short stories.

 How precise is a ruler measurement?
 In our first grade 11 physics lab, we measured the dimensions of various solids using rulers and calipers to investigate the uncertainties of measuring tools.
 Using experimental data and our knowledge of regression and the method of quadratures, we calculated uncertainties and generated fits for our findings.